atkinsroy/HPESimpliVity/README.md

 ```

 This will create a single chart for the first host in the Federation using the specified range.
 The cmdlet has a new -Force
 parameter.
 By default, up to five charts are created, one for each object passed in.
-If there are more objects than this in the
+If there are more objects than this in
-pipeline, the cmdlet issues a warning.
+the pipeline, the cmdlet issues a warning.
 You can override this limit with the -Force switch.
-Be careful when using Get-SVTvm though,
+There is potential to create a
-you may create many, many charts!
+lot of charts with Get-SVTvm.

 Here's a sample metric chart: